DestinyVolt/D-D/Arcadia.md

 ***Right Tool for the Job:*** With thieves' tools or artisan's tools in hand, you can magically create one set of artisan's tools in an unoccupied space within 5 feet of you.
 This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.

-***Cantrip Savant*** When casting an artificer cantrip, you gain a +1 bonus to attack rolls and to your artificer spell save DC unless your spellcasting focus grants a higher bonus.
+***Cantrip Savant:*** When casting an artificer cantrip, you gain a +1 bonus to attack rolls and to your artificer spell save DC unless your spellcasting focus grants a higher bonus.
 As an action, you can replace an artificer cantrip you know with a different cantrip from the artificer spell list or your Breakthrough spell list.
 Once you use this feature, you can’t use it again until you finish a long rest.

 ***Known Infusions***: You can have two infusions active at a time.\
 ☆ Homunculus Servant \